Mr Gay World: Media coverage

-The event explicitly seeks to highlight discrimination against LGBTI people and provide select positive role models.
+The event explicitly seeks to highlight discrimination against LGBTQ+ people and provide select positive role models.
 A number of contestants from a number of countries has faced sanctions for their selection or competition, including Nolan Lewis from India, Taurai Zhanje from Zimbabwe, Robel Hailu from Ethiopia, former Olympian Chavdar Arsov from Bulgaria, Wendelinus Hamutenya from Namibia and Xiao Dai from China.
+Contestants in Mr. Gay Syria were only able to compete after leaving the country and sought refugee status in Canada.

-Mr Gay World is defined as an annual contest for gay men, seeking to establish ambassadors for LGBTQIA+ and human rights, with winners of national contests competing as delegates in a variety of categories.
-Mr Gay World not a beauty contest and there is no age limit.
-In an all-inclusive move, Mr Gay World has amended its policy to encompass the male-identifying spectrum within the LGBTQ+ community,” said the organisation in a statement on Tuesday, June 15, 2021*.
+Mr Gay World seeks to establish ambassadors for LGBTQ+ and human rights, with winners of national contests competing as delegates in a variety of categories.
+In 2021, the pageant amended its policy to encompass the male-identifying spectrum within the LGBTQ+ community.